mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 4) On the **New credentials** page, select `Secret text` from the **Kind** list, paste your batch lincensing token into the **Secret** box, and specify the credential ID and description by populating the **ID** and **Description** boxes.
 To save the credential, Click **Create**.
    ![store-token-as-credential](https://github.com/user-attachments/assets/d1b36565-718b-4ce5-9fd2-7e90c3ce006a)

-For more information on how to create a global credential, see [Adding new global credentials](https://www.jenkins.io/doc/book/using/using-credentials/#configuring-credentials).
+For more information on how to configure a global credential, see [Adding new global credentials](https://www.jenkins.io/doc/book/using/using-credentials/#configuring-credentials).
 For how to use the credential in projects, see [Use MATLAB as a Tool in Freestyle Project](#use-matlab-as-a-tool-in-freestyle-project) and [Use MATLAB as a Tool in Pipeline Project](#use-matlab-as-a-tool-in-pipeline-project).

 ### Use MATLAB as a Tool in Freestyle Project